tiagostutz/rest-to-googlesheet/README.md

 ```

-* Place client_secret.json on your local cloned dir
+* Place client_secret.json on your local cloned dir (take a look at [Google Developer Console](https://console.developers.google.com/project) for more info)

 * Create/use docker-compose.yml file